jpmorganchase/Kinexys-ssi-sdk-examples/README.md

 <br>

-We trust these examples will help you effectively utilize Onyx SSI SDK for your projects.
+We trust these examples will help you effectively utilize Kinexys SSI SDK for your projects.
 Happy coding!